Approach to the Curriculum

 - Teach, promote and support healthy lifestyles and sustainable physical and emotional well-being through PE curriculum, involvement with ‘Change for Life’ and the EH4MH (Early Help for Mental Health).

-- Ensure that children grow up being able to respectfully disagree and to understand that there are many different opinions in the world through our P4C (Philosophy for Children) lessons.
+- Ensure that children grow up being able to respectfully disagree and to understand that there are many different opinions in the world.